 Bird’s foot trefoil has been blooming for a while.
 It is a legume so that it fixes nitrogen just like the white clover.
 Honey bees will forage on it frequently.
-Mostly observed for pollen, but may also produce some honey from this plant.
+Mostly observed for pollen, but you may also get some honey from this plant.

 |Other names：||eggs and bacon,bird’s-foot deervetch.|